-In addition to his work with indigenous communities, Thomas has also been involved in several studies and plans conducted for lakes and rivers in Manitoba, Ontario, and Saskatchewan.
-Thomas’ experience with carrying capacity studies dates back to his experience as an undergraduate summer student working for the Ministry of Natural Resources.
+In addition to his work with Indigenous communities, Thomas has been involved in several studies and plans conducted for lakes and rivers in Manitoba, Ontario, and Saskatchewan.
+His experience with carrying capacity studies dates back to his experience as an undergraduate summer student working for the Ministry of Natural Resources.
 He continued this type of work well into his career.
-For example, Thomas worked on the Lake Minnewasta Carrying Capacity Study, which examined the existing and potential uses of Lake Minnwasta, located in Southern Manitoba, and its surrounding lands.
+For example, Thomas worked on the Lake Minnewasta Carrying Capacity Study, which examined the existing and potential uses of Lake Minnewasta, located in Southern Manitoba, and its surrounding lands.
 Other projects include the Manitoba Systems Study for the Canadian Heritage Rivers System, the Whiteshell Provincial Park Lake Carrying Capacity Study, and the Turtle River-White Otter Provincal Park Recreation Inventory.

 Equally important to his work with HTFC Planning & Design, Thomas has been an active member in the architectural community in Manitoba.
-From 1993 to 1994, he was an Adjunct Professor for the Department of Landscape Architecture at the University of Manitoba and from 1994 to 1995, Thomas was a lecturer for the Department of Environmental Design at the University of Manitoba.
-Beginning in 1997, Thomas continues to be a Lecturer for the Faculty of Architecture at the University of Manitoba.
+From 1993 to 1994, he was an Adjunct Professor in the Department of Landscape Architecture at the University of Manitoba and from 1994 to 1995, Thomas was a lecturer for the Department of Environmental Design at the same university.
+Since 1997, Thomas continues to be a Lecturer for the university's Faculty of Architecture.
 He has presented and been a panelist at the CSLA Congresses and regularly speaks at conferences, including the Canadian River Heritage Conference and the Innate Terrain Symposium at the University of Toronto.
 Further, Thomas holds many professional affiliations.
 He is a member of the Canadian Institute of Planners, the Manitoba Professional Planners Institute, and the Manitoba Association of Landscape Architects.
 Thomas is also a fellow-elect of the Canadian Society of Landscape Architects.
 In his spare time, Thomas enjoys participating in outdoor activities.
-He had competed at the Canadian National Championships and has completed two Ironman races.
+He has competed at the Canadian National Championships and has completed two Ironman races.